MichaelXavier/michaelxavier.net/posts/2010-01-19-Snippet-Get-all-but-the-last-n-elements-from-Array.markdown

 ---
-title: Snippet: Get all but the last n elements from Array
+title: "Snippet: Get all but the last n elements from Array"
 categories: ruby,code snippet
 ---